Western Thailand: Geography

-Thailand's long mountainous border with Myanmar continues south from northern Thailand into western Thailand following the Tenasserim Hills.
-This narrow region stretches from Bangkok's outer reaches to the border with Myanmar and from the Shan Hills in the north to Chumphon Province in the south.
+Thailand's long mountainous border with Myanmar continues south from Northern Thailand into Western Thailand and follows the Tenasserim Hills.
+The narrow region stretches from Bangkok's outer reaches to the border with Myanmar and from the Shan Hills in the north to Chumphon Province in the south.

-The geography of the western region is characterised by high mountains and steep river valleys.
-Western Thailand hosts much of Thailand's less-disturbed forest areas.
+Western Thailand's geography is characterised by high mountains and steep river valleys.
+The region hosts much of the country's less-disturbed forest areas.
 Water and minerals are important natural resources.
-The region is home to many of the country's major dams, and mining is an important industry.
-Many village names in western Thailand rely heavily on the physical geography of the region.
+Western Thailand is home to many of the country's major dams, and mining is an important industry.
+Village names in the region are often based on its physical geography.

-Provinces of western Thailand
+Provinces

-According to the six geographical regions established by the National Research Council of Thailand, the western region includes the following provinces:
+According to the six geographical regions established by the National Research Council of Thailand, Western Thailand includes the following provinces: